Mil Mi-8: Yugoslavia

 On the other side, Mi-8 helicopters were also used as main air transport.
 The Croatian National Guard obtained its first on 23 September 1991, near Petrinja, when a Yugoslav Air Force Mi-8 made an emergency landing after being damaged by small-arms fire.
-A further 6 Mi-8T and 18 Mi-8MTV-1 helicopters were bought from ex-Warsaw Pact countries during the war, but only 16 of those survived the war.
+A further 6 Mi-8T and 18 Mi-8MTV-1 helicopters were bought from ex-Warsaw Pact countries during the war, with 16 being used in active service, and remaining were used as source for spare parts.
 The remaining Mi-8Ts were retired from service in the Croatian Air Force after the war, while the Mi-8MTVs continued their service in 20th Transport Helicopter Squadron and 28th Transport Helicopter Squadron.
 The latter has been re-equipped with new Mi-171Sh helicopters bought from Russia.

 The Army of the Republic of Bosnia and Herzegovina secretly obtained Mi-8T, Mi-8MTV and Mi-17 helicopters from various sources.
 Two helicopters were shot down by Serb air defenses, one around Žepa, while one Mi-17 was shot down by 2K12 Kub M, killing the Bosnian Foreign Affairs Minister Irfan Ljubijankić, a few other politicians, and the helicopter's Ukrainian crew.
 A few Croatian Mi-8MTVs secretly supported Croatian Defence Council operations in Herceg Bosna.
 After the war, the Army of the Federation of Bosnia and Herzegovina operated the remaining five Mi-8MTVs and one Mi-8T in the Air Force and Air Defense Brigade of Armed Forces of Bosnia and Herzegovina.

-The Macedonian Air Force bought two Mi-8MT helicopters in 2001 from Ukraine.
+The North Macedonian Air Force bought two Mi-8MT helicopters in 2001 from Ukraine.
 They fly in the Transport Helicopter Squadron (ex 301.
 Transport Helicopter Squadron).
 One crashed, killing all 8 passengers and 3 crew members in an accident in January 2008.

 During the Kosovo War of 1998 and 1999, the Federal Yugoslav Air Force used Mi-8s for transport of personnel and material to forces in otherwise-inaccessible mountain areas.
 Evacuation of injured personnel also occurred during the 1999 NATO bombing of Yugoslavia, flying at low altitude to avoid detection by NATO aircraft.
 In 1999, Yugoslav Mi-8s shot down at least one US Army Hunter UAV with the door gunner's 7.62 mm machine gun.
 Two Mi-17V helicopters secretly operated by the Special Operations Unit post-1997 were also active during the Kosovar conflict.
 After the unit disbanded in 2003, the helicopters were transferred to Serbia and Montenegro's air force.